SCIENCE FICTION, FANTASY &

 Thomas Burnett Swann

 ...are out of print, but it’s well worth seeking out used copies.
-Swann’s brief, lyrical novels about mythic creatures of the forest and wilderness took place in various settings.
+Swann’s brief, lyrical novels about mythic creatures of the forest and wilderness took place in settings across the Ancient World.

 Egypt: The Minikins of Yam